Provincial Nominee Program for Entrepreneurs

 Our support includes:

-Support with structuring, documenting, and presenting personal and business assets in line with provincial net worth and verification requirements.
+Support with structuring and preparing personal and business financial documentation in line with provincial net worth requirements for third-party verification.

 Assistance in identifying and assessing eligible businesses for purchase based on stream-specific criteria and provincial guidelines.